MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dcgpofix.md

 # dcgpofix

 Recreates the default Group Policy Objects (GPOs) for a domain.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax